d1mnewz/interviews/README.md

 * What is AOP?
 Which parts of the system would you move to aspects?
 * [Messaging patterns](https://www.enterpriseintegrationpatterns.com/patterns/messaging/)
   * What is [CorrelationId](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html)?
+* How to design against vendor lock-in?

 # Database
 * What is CAP theorem?
 * Why CAP theorem is obsolete?
 Is it?
+* What is ACID?
+Is it still a thing?
 * What is eventual consistency?
 * Is the use of GUID as IDs a good practice?
 * What is sharding?